 As stated there are a small number of UK courses that offer dedicated programmes of tailoring study within their curriculum.
 The only degree course to offer a BA (Hons) in Bespoke Tailoring, is at London College of Fashion.
-This was developed in association with Grieves and Hawkes, after consultation with 'Savile Row Bespoke', a group of the most prestigious names in UK tailoring.
+This was developed in association with Gieves and Hawkes, after consultation with 'Savile Row Bespoke', a group of the most prestigious names in UK tailoring.
 Their aim was to formalise the trade's casual recruitment procedures and set up formal tailoring courses in both further and higher education establishments.
-Mark Henderson the Chief executive explained: "Fashion graduates usually go on to become cutters - sort of supervising tailors who make the patterns, cut the cloth and then hand over to the tailors, who physically make the suits.
-It takes up to ten years to become a proficient cutter" (Alexander, 2006 p.1).
+Mark Henderson the Chief executive explained:

+"Fashion graduates usually go on to become cutters - sort of supervising tailors who make the patterns, cut the cloth and then hand over to the tailors, who physically make the suits.
+It takes up to ten years to become a proficient cutter" (Alexander, 2006, p.1).

 Emphasis is placed on the passion, respect and hard work needed to gain the heritage status of the 'Master Craftsman' promoted by the bespoke industry.
-This is reflected in the degree course at London College of Fashion and the tailoring modules delivered at University of Huddersfield.
-Graduates who enter the bespoke industry must, however recognise that they still have a great deal to learn and that their introduction to the craft of bespoke in university, is the first rung on the ladder to acquiring the status of 'Master Craftsman'.
+Graduates who enter the bespoke industry must, however recognise that they still have a great deal to learn and that their introduction to the craft of bespoke in university, is a first step to acquiring the status of 'Master Craftsman'.